 New Jersey has enacted further restrictions to curb excessive awards.
 Punitive damages are capped at $350,000 or five times the compensatory damages awarded, whichever amount is greater.
 New Jersey does not currently place a cap on awards compensating a victim for pain and suffering.

 New Jersey follows what is called a modified comparative fault rule with respect to reducing damages based on who was at fault in an accident.
 This system limits a party’s damages in proportion to the degree of fault they personally bear for the accident.
 If a plaintiff is more than 50 percent at fault, they cannot recover damages.

 At trial, the judge or jury (whichever is acting as fact-finder in the case) assigns percentage values for fault to each party, and damages are reduced accordingly.
-For example, in a case involving a car accident, if the jury determines the victim is 40% at fault for the accident because they were driving in excess of the speed limit, the victim would be entitled to recover 60% of the total damages award.
+For example, in a case involving a car accident, if the jury determines the victim is 40 percent at fault for the accident because they were driving in excess of the speed limit, the victim would be entitled to recover 60 percent of the total damages award.